Mjwalker99/bamazon-mysql-node/README.md

 **^Example^**

-Once you specify how many unit of that product you would like to purchase you will be prompted a message saying if the product is in stock or not, as well as a message displaying your total $. **Example Below.**
+Once you specify how many units of the product you would like to purchase you will be prompted a message saying if the product is in stock or not, as well as a message displaying your total $. **Example Below.**